-Additionally, for more than three years now, all Illinois residents have been covered by a “Patient’s Bill of Rights,” which put an end to some of the most extreme insurance abuses and put consumers more in control of their health care.
+More than 1.5 million people in Illinois who were uninsured in 2013 are now are guaranteed access to affordable, quality health insurance coverage.
+This includes people with special healthcare needs and pre-existing conditions, low-income childless adults, seniors, young adults and self-employed individuals.
+As of 2010, all Illinois residents are protected by a “Patient’s Bill of Rights,” which puts an end to some of the most extreme health insurance abuses and put consumers in greater control of their health care.

 What happens at tax time for consumers who have a reduction in income and are also receiving financial assistance from the Marketplace?

 Do you have questions about issues like how health care reform impacts people with disabilities or children with pre-existing conditions?
 Learn from the experiences of others—or, submit your question here.